 Almost anyone who deals in currency counting, sorting, and authenticity will agree that these tasks are better left to the powers of technology.

 Simply put, currency counters operate by placing a stack of bills in place.
 The counting machine then pulls each bill through individually, instantly recognizing the number of times an internal beam of light is interrupted to determine the denomination and provide a total.
 Some currency counters can also detect counterfeit bills by using black light to illuminate the bills, which have florescent symbols imprinted on them, in order to help distinguish the real from counterfeits.
 The result?
-You’ve counted and checked bills at lightning speed without concerns of miscounts or having bills rejected by the bank when you make a deposit.
+Your bills are counted and checked at lightning speed without concerns of miscounts or having bills rejected by the bank when you make a deposit.

 For those of us who rely on debit cards, the idea of coin counting may seem a bit old fashioned.
 But for businesses such as vending machines suppliers, quick stop stores and restaurants, that jingle adds up to big money, so it’s worth the investment of accurate counting and sorting.